-Dear Shareholders

-As part of the diversified Adani portfolio, we continue to strengthen our position as market leaders in the cement industry.
+Dear Shareholders As part of the diversified Adani portfolio, we continue to strengthen our position as market leaders in the cement industry.
 Our robust business model and resilient foundation underpin our strong operational and financial performance, propelling us towards capacity expansion.
 Our firm ESG commitments fuel our expansion efforts, making our business more inclusive and efficient.

-Report for ACC Limited for financial year 2023-24.
+I am pleased to present the Sustainability Report for ACC Limited for financial year 2023-24.
 This report encapsulates our progress, initiatives, and significant impact.
 It's a testament to our unwavering commitment to sustainability and our relentless drive for positive change.
 The report outlines our future objectives and strategies, setting ambitious targets in line with global sustainability frameworks.